HealthCatalyst/documentation/templates/comparing-and-deploying/deploy.md

 These classes let one save and deploy custom models on varied datasets via the following workflow:

-1. Using the model development functions LINK!, you found a model that performs well.
+1. Using the model [development](compare.md) functions, you found a model that performs well.
 2. Now, you train and save model on your entire dataset (with the `useSavedModel` argument set to FALSE).
 3. Next, flip the `useSavedModel` argument to TRUE and rerun the script however often you need to generate new predictions.
     - Now that you're using a saved model, you're just running new people/encounters against the saved model to generate predictions.